nitinanarwal/Quantum-Rhapsody-Chaos-in-Harmony-/README.md

 &nbsp;
 &nbsp;

-Quantum marvels, a playful crew,
+Quantum marvels, a playful crew

 Acting random, but oh so true

-Errors and hiccups, their favourite blend,
+Errors and hiccups, their favourite blend

 In the quantum world, chaos is their friend